 How Does Epilepsy Affect My Daily Life?

 Every area of a person's life and daily experiences are impacted by epilepsy.
 This neurological disease called epilepsy causes unpredictable episodes that could be of any severity.
 It can have an impact on all parts of a person's life and the lives of our family members.
 This can include medication effects, mood disorders, memory issues, stress, and medical costs – to name a few.

 Epilepsy affects my daily life and my family

 My family is the most impacted.
 My widespread epilepsy causes chaos throughout my entire body.
 I yell and collapse during my seizures.
 My illness caused anxiety, panic, and a great deal of worry for my entire family.

 Before I have a seizure, I typically experience symptoms or an aura.
 Whether out on the street or close to my bed, I become immobilized.
 When I am in a panic and am afraid of having seizures, I typically become confused, rude, and silent.
 My closest friends and family members must remain at ease for me to relax and emerge from my panic.
 My mother typically gets me a hot chocolate beverage to keep me warm, and I do feel better when I drink it.
-My family is continually learning how to handle me better when I have an episode.
+They are continually learning how to handle me better when I have an episode.
 So yes, my epilepsy affects my relationships, too.

 Epilepsy medication side effects